netbirdio/netbird/README.md

 ````

 ### Running Signal and Coturn
-Under infrastructure_files we have a docker-compose example to run both, Wiretrustee signal server and an instance of [Coturn](https://github.com/coturn/coturn), it also provides a turnserver.conf file as a simple example of Coturn configuration.
+Under infrastructure_files we have a docker-compose example to run both, Wiretrustee Signal server and an instance of [Coturn](https://github.com/coturn/coturn), it also provides a turnserver.conf file as a simple example of Coturn configuration.
-You can edit the turnserver.conf file and change its Realm (default to wiretrustee.com) setting to your own domain and the user (defaults to username1:password1) setting to **proper credentials**.
+You can edit the turnserver.conf file and change its Realm setting (defaults to wiretrustee.com) to your own domain and user setting (defaults to username1:password1) to **proper credentials**.

 The example is set to use the official images from Wiretrustee and Coturn, you can find our documentation to run the signal server in docker in [Running the Signal service](#Running the Signal service) and the Coturn official documentation [here](https://hub.docker.com/r/coturn/coturn).